bytespireio/streamlana/README.md

 # StreamLana
-Streamlit in Grafana style ...

-## Goal

-Enabling '*Business Intelligence as Configuration*' 🚀
+'*Business Intelligence as Configuration*' 🚀

+Think of Streamlit in Grafana style!